-This year at the international conference, the newest WP Community, Trans+@WP was presented to the members of Workplace Pride in an impressive way.
+In 2022, at the international conference, the newest WP Community, Trans+@WP, was impressively presented to the Workplace Pride members.
 It took some time to define the name of this community, as complicated choices had to be made.
-Defining what Trans+ stands for was therefore the first important task of this community.
-In order to properly highlight this community, it is important to summarise the discussion.
+Defining what Trans+ stands for was, therefore, the first important task of this community.
+In order to correctly highlight this community, it is essential to summarise the discussion.
 “The name Trans+ is linked to Transgender.
 Transgender can mean people who are transitioning (typically a binary perspective, MTF – male to female – or FTM), or can mean the umbrella term covering everyone who identifies as non-cisgender.
 To distinguish that the community is for the latter (and their allies), we added the + and included the umbrella in the logo.
-Sometimes the identifiers AFAB/AMAB (assigned female/male at birth) are used as well by a wide variety of transgender, non-binary and intersex people.
-However, these terms are not identities in and by themselves.
-Calling a transman “AFAB”, for example, erases his identity as a man.
+Sometimes, the identifiers AFAB/AMAB (assigned female/male at birth) are also used by various transgender, non-binary and intersex people.
+However, these terms are not identities in and by itself.
+For example, calling a transman “AFAB” erases his identity as a man.
 Instead, use a person’s requested pronouns and self-description”.

-“Trans+ would very much like to create awareness by supporting and empowering and making visible the voices of trans, non-binary, and any non-cisgender professionals in and beyond the workplace.”
+“Trans+ would very much like to create awareness by supporting and empowering and making visible the voices of trans, non-binary and non-cisgender professionals in and beyond the workplace.”

 Mission/Vision of Trans+@WP

 - Empowerment: empowering the community by becoming an integral part of every level in the WP organization.
-Via a committed WP board, the Trans+@WP community will become visible to all stakeholders and events.
-As a community, we will step into the spotlight so others don’t need to.
+Via a committed WP board the Trans+@WP community will become visible to all stakeholders and events.
+As a community we will step in the spotlight so others don’t need to.

 - Workplace awareness: supporting companies in their effort in increasing trans+ awareness.
-Trans+@WP does this by providing feedback driven by the WP benchmark and being available as a sparring partner.
+Trans+@WP does this by providing feedback driven by the WP benchmark and be available as a sparring partner.

-- Community building: within WP we aim to build a network of trans, non-binary, and non-cisgender professionals to get to know and enable talent in each other.
+- Community building: within WP we aim to build a network of trans, non-binary and any non-cisgender professionals to get to know and enable talent in each other.

 Connect with us at [email protected] with questions, ideas, feedback, request for support